-Senate Bill No. 1248 seeks to strengthen consumer protections in Connecticut by establishing clear guidelines for businesses that offer consumer goods and services.
-The bill prohibits businesses from advertising prices that exclude mandatory fees or costs, requiring all fees to be disclosed at the time of advertisement, with exceptions for certain taxes and fees.
-It also amends existing laws regarding automatic renewal provisions in consumer agreements, mandating that businesses provide clear means for consumers to prevent automatic renewals or terminate services.
-The bill introduces new definitions and repeals outdated provisions, aiming for transparency and fairness in consumer transactions, with an effective date of July 1, 2026.
+Senate Bill No. 1248 aims to enhance consumer protections in Connecticut by establishing clear guidelines for businesses that sell or lease consumer goods and services, effective July 1, 2026.
+The bill prohibits businesses from advertising prices that exclude mandatory fees or costs, requiring full disclosure of all fees at the time of advertisement, with exceptions for certain taxes and fees based on consumer choices.
+It also amends existing laws regarding automatic renewal provisions in consumer agreements, mandating clear disclosures about recurring charges and renewal terms, while removing the requirement for businesses to maintain a toll-free number for communication.
+Violations of these provisions will be classified as unfair or deceptive trade practices under the Connecticut Unfair Trade Practices Act (CUTPA).

 Statutes affected: